CS212-S16/lectures/notes/week1.md

 **Help!** Your TA for the course will be Richard Wang.
 He will have office hours Monday and Friday 12-2pm.
 You may also visit the tutoring center for help with this class.

-**Homework** You will have a homework assignment due on Friday of most weeks. **Homework assignments may not be submitted late and may not be resubmitted.** Your grade will depend largely on how many test cases your solution is able to pas..
+**Homework** You will have a homework assignment due on Friday of most weeks. **Homework assignments may not be submitted late and may not be resubmitted.** Your grade will depend largely on how many test cases your solution is able to pass.
 You will not receive credit for a late homework submission unless you provide a doctor's note indicating a medical emergency.

 **Projects** You will have five project assignments and we will use a mastery learning approach for the projects.
 In mastery learning, every project must demonstrate mastery of the topic, and be worthy of 100%.
 You will be graded on the number of projects completed.
 It is *possible* to pass the course completing only three projects, however most students will need to complete at least four projects to earn a passing grade.